daniel-bocan/custom-windows-hotkeys/README.md

 `Win + Ctrl + X`        | Compare selected text with clipboard; optionally replace selected text

 ## Aditional Features
-Script run actions that will trigger after each log on (script start) and on every wake up.
+Script run some actions triggered by states (system start, monitor count change, entering in time interval).
 The actions depends on whether portable mode is enabled (if there is only 1 monitor connected) or not (if there are 2 or more monitors connected).
 ### Portable mode
 - Enable Power saver Power scheme and enable Energy saver.